sietse/simpy-fsm/README.md

 ## Simpy and Finite State Machines.

-This repository shows how to write complex Simpy process as a flat state machine with one method per state, instead of as nested loops and try-blocks.
+This repository shows how to write complex Simpy process as a flat state machine class with one method per state, instead of as a single function with nested loops and try-blocks.

-The more states a Simpy process has, and the more complicated the transition paths between them, the more you're going to get out of switching to state machine notation.
+The more states a Simpy process has, and the more complicated the transition paths between them, the more you may get out of state machine notation.
+Returning the next state is a clearer way to specify a transition than breaking out of a loop, setting a sentinel variable, or treating another state as a child process.
+But for simple processes, state machine notation is probably overkill.

 I'm still exploring the design space, so the repository contains multiple implementations that differ in their internals and/or their method signatures.
 Feedback is welcome!
-Leave a comment on this repo, or e-mail sbbrouwer@gmail.com
+Leave a comment on this repo, or e-mail sbbrouwer@gmail.com.

 ## Example